leobudima/elogii-blog/content/start-planning-tours-with-bus-routing-software.md

 According to the [**Business Dictionary**](http://www.businessdictionary.com/definition/route-planning.html), route planning is:

-_Computing the most cost-effective route involving several needs or stopovers by minimizing the distance traveled and/or time taken._
+> _Computing the most cost-effective route involving several needs or stopovers by minimizing the distance travelled and/or time taken._

 But simply put: [**route planning**](https://elogii.com/blog/difference-between-route-planning-and-route-optimization/) is all about creating efficient routes (or driving directions) for multiple stops on the map.